Mapping Veterans of the Jersey Militia Who Moved Out of the State as of June 7, 1832

 How to Use the Map

 Choose a veteran from the list on the left by scrolling through and clicking on their name.
 This will narrow the display to show just their unique migration path on the map.
+Click again on a veterans’s name to unselect and return to the master map that displays all location points.
 Dates are shown near the points on their journey when known.
 All points are placed within the geographical center of towns, if mentioned.
 If a veteran did not indicate a specific town but did give the name of a county as a place of residence, the geographical center of the county is used as the location point.
 If no county was given, then the geographical center of a State is used.

 Clicking on a point will open a tab on the right side of the map, which will give more information about the veteran and the context of that particular location in their journey.